univention/univention-corporate-server/doc/manual/ip-config/dns.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 By default the UCS name server allows zone transfers of the DNS data.
 If the UCS
-server can be reached from the Internet, a list of all computer names and IP
+server can be reached from the internet, a list of all computer names and IP
 addresses can be requested.
 The zone transfer can be deactivated when using the
-OpenLDAP backend by setting the |UCSUCRV| :envvar:`dns/allow/transfer` to
+OpenLDAP back end by setting the |UCSUCRV| :envvar:`dns/allow/transfer` to
 ``none``.

 .. _ip-config-dns-umc: